 Any signal that represents a sound has a number of parameters such as amplitude, frequency, bandwidth, etc. These qualities can be used in many audio signal processors.
-Figure (1) shows a representation of any audio signal with its parameters: Amplitude and time [2].
-There are a some audio processing technique involves the extraction the features of wave signal file, followed by decision-making schemes to detect, classification, the inputted sound.
+Figure 1. shows a representation of any audio signal with its parameters, amplitude and time [2].
+Audio processing techniques involve the extraction of the features of a wave signal file, followed by decisionmaking schemes to detect and classify the inputted sound.